GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 Below are details of all the core fields available to you:

 ##### show\_form\_title
-* Adds a Yes/No field to the template section asking users if they want to shows the Gravity Form title at the beginning of the PDF template.
+* Adds a Yes/No field to the template section asking users if they want to show the Gravity Form title at the beginning of the PDF template.
 * Only applicable when template is using `$pdf->process_html_structure()` in your PDF template.
 Although you can add your own field logic based on this setting.
 [See custom field support for more details](template-configuration-and-image.md#custom-field-support).

 ##### show\_page\_names